Haripriya1328/Crud-Flask-Pymongo-Docker/README.md

         Set the MongoDB URI and database name in the Flask application configuration

-Step 3: Run using the Command "python app.py"( if your not using Docker )
+Step 3: Run using the Command "python app.py"( if your not using Docker ),
+        if you use docker- start the docker and use the commands: docker-compose build and docker-compose up

 Step 4: Test the Working Using Postman